Samsung Keyboard AI Features After 2026: What's Free, What's Not?

 Now, not all Samsung devices are created equal, and this applies to AI keyboard features too.
 Some models will get better treatment than others.

-Flagship Galaxy S and Note series will retain more free AI features than budget models.
+Flagship Galaxy S26 and S26 Ultra retain more free AI features than budget models.
 This is pretty standard for Samsung—the expensive phones get the good stuff.
-If you've splurged on a top-end Galaxy, you'll keep more of the advanced features without needing to pay extra.
+If you've splurged on a top-end Galaxy in 2026, you get extended trial periods and sometimes permanent access to certain premium features as part of your device package.

-The Galaxy Z Fold series, with their emphasis on productivity, will include more premium features in their base package.
+The Galaxy Z Fold 6 and upcoming Z Fold 7, with their emphasis on productivity, include generous bundles of premium features in their base package.
 Samsung knows people buy these devices partly for their advanced capabilities, so they're being more generous here.
+Some foldable owners get up to 6 months of free Samsung AI+ access included with purchase.

-Budget A-series phones will have the most restricted free AI features, with more functions requiring payment.
-If you've got a more affordable Samsung, you'll likely notice the biggest difference after 2025.
+Budget A-series phones have the most restricted free AI features, with more functions requiring payment.
+If you've got a more affordable Samsung, you've likely noticed the biggest difference in 2026.
+However, Samsung has been responsive to feedback and occasionally runs promotions offering free premium access for A-series users.

 Business editions of Samsung devices might include enterprise licenses for the full AI keyboard suite.
 Samsung knows business users often need these advanced writing tools, so they might bundle them into business-focused devices.